boydx/geosalad/PITCHME.md

 If you've scaled the Python mountain, you will have a big payoff in this module.

 ---
+# Goals
+In the next month we will:
+@ul
+* Create two maps
+    * Cliffs over 30-feet
+    * Interactive map of your landform
+* Create an animation of your landform
+@ulend

+---
 # [360](https://kuula.co/post/7Y4wL)
 Pick your landform today!

+---
+## This module
+@ul
+* Cliffs over 30-feet in height
+* Video animation
+* All in ArcGIS!
+@ulend
 ---
 @css[title-top-right](Flying to Grays Arch)
 ![Gravity](https://www.youtube.com/embed/E8EJapOwvAc)